-Those lacking capacity to decide on the discharge arrangements- discharge planning
+Those lacking capacity to consent to the discharge arrangements- discharge planning

-The powers under the MCA can only be used for those where the person is assessed (or judged by the Court) as lacking capacity in relation to the relevant decision(s) and where the deprivation of liberty is in the person's best interests.
-Those who are assessed as lacking capacity to decide on the proposed community accommodation, care and support will need their discharge planning organised well in advance and in a particular order.
+The powers under the MCA can only be used for those where the person is assessed (or judged by the Court) as lacking capacity in relation to the relevant decision(s) and when the DoL is in the person's best interests.
+Those who are assessed as lacking capacity to consent to the community accommodation, care and support will need their discharge planning organised well in advance and in a particular order.

-Before a First Tier Tribunal or the Secretary of State can order a conditional discharge, they need to be assured that any deprivation of liberty arising from the restrictions within the care plan has been authorised by the appropriate legal body.
-For those being discharged into residential care this will usually be through a DoLS authorisation from the local authority and for those being discharged into other settings (such as supported tenancy or own home) this authorisation will come from the Court of Protection19.
-It has been noted however that in some situations where the DoLS would apply, the local authorities have considered there is a need to apply to the Court of Protection for authorisation; sometimes because there is an element of public protection.
+Before a First Tier Tribunal or the Secretary of State can order a conditional discharge, they need to be assured that any DoL arising from the restrictions within the care plan has been authorised by the appropriate legal body.
+For those being discharged into residential care this will usually be through a DoLS authorisation from the local authority and for those being discharged into other settings (such as supported tenancy or own home) this authorisation will come from the Court of Protection17.
+It has been noted however that in some situations where the DoLS would apply, the local authorities have considered the complexity to be outside of their judgement and have applied to the Court of Protection for authorisation.

-In order to get the authorisation of the DoL, the support plan for the post discharge arrangements will need to be sufficiently detailed and have been documented to be in the person's best interests as per the statutory checklist.
-There will need to be clear risk assessments, mitigation plans and crisis contingency plans.
+In order to get the authorisation of the DoL the support plan for the post discharge arrangements will need to be sufficiently detailed and have been documented to be in the person's best interests (as per the statutory checklist), there will need to be clear risk assessments, mitigation plans and crisis contingency plans.
 It will take some time to develop these and as such the provider of the post discharge support will need to have been commissioned some time prior to discharge and have had sufficient information shared with them, including all positive risk testing.
-Furthermore, the expected community MDT will also need to have had sight of these documents, been involved in their development and have agreed the content and restrictions contained therein.
+Further the expected community MDT will also need to have had sight of these documents, been involved in their development and have agreed the content and restrictions contained therein.